Kyte Baby under scrutiny for denying mom’s remote work request while newborn was in NICU, CEO walks back ‘terrible decision’ | KRDO

 Parental leave is still not protected across the United States

-While not a replacement for a paid maternity leave, the pandemic-driven remote work landscape has given working mothers — many of whom still take on the lion’s share of the unpaid childcare and household labor — the flexibility to care for loved ones while continuing to participate in the labor force.
+While not a replacement for paid maternity leave, the pandemic-driven remote work landscape has given working mothers, many of whom still take on the lion’s share of unpaid childcare and household labor, the flexibility to care for loved ones while continuing to participate in the labor force.

 The-CNN-Wire